aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlt-to-txt/_index.md

 ---
 title: C# XLT to TXT - XLT to TXT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLT to TXT in C#.
-C# Convert XLT to TXT saveformat.
-C# XLT to TXT format.
-Save XLT to TXT C#.
+Convert XLT to TXT quickly and easily with Aspose.Cells.
+C# XLT to TXT.
+C# Save XLT to TXT.
+Save XLT as TXT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLT to TXT in C#., C# XLT to TXT saveformat., XLT to TXT C#., C# Convert XLT to TXT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLT to TXT in C#., Save XLT to TXT using C#., C# XLT to TXT saveformat., XLT to TXT Converter., C# Save XLT as TXT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}